risc0-labs/eq-service/README.md

 [docker|podman] run --rm -it -v $EQ_DB_PATH:$EQ_DB_PATH --env-file .env --env RUST_LOG=eq_service=debug --network=host -p $EQ_PORT:$EQ_PORT eq_service
 ```

-Importantly, the DB should persist, and the container must have access to connect to the DA light client (likely port 26658) and Succinct network ports (HTTPS over 443).
+Importantly, the DB should persist, and the container must have access to connect to the DA light client (likely port 26658) and Chain RPC for Boundless market ports.

 The images are built and published for [releases](https://github.com/celestiaorg/eq-service/releases) - see [running containers](#running-containers) for how to pull them.